A Concise Dictionary for Tai Chi Students

 The common English spellings of these words, have led many pupils to assume a close relationship.
 Some even speculate that Chi is at the very center of Tai Chi Chuan!

 There is indeed a relationship between these ideas.
-Nevertheless, the “Chi” in “Tai Chi Chuan” is essentially just a spelling error.
+Nevertheless, the “Chi” in “Tai Chi Chuan” is literally a spelling error.
 Qi 气 and Ji 极 are two entirely different characters.
 There is no 气 in 太极.

 Chengyu Are Not Instructions

-Early writings on Taijiquan are composed in terse, idiomatic expressions with scant punctuation.
-They are open to a range of interpretations.
-They are meant to be clarified through the lens of a reader’s prior experience and personalized education.
+Early writings on Taijiquan are composed in terse, idiomatic expressions (chengyu).
+These poems and songs are open to a wide range of interpretation.
+They are meant to be clarified through the lens of a reader’s prior experience and personalized education; not to be understood in isolation.

-For an example of such writings, consider San ren cheng hu (三人成虎).
+For an example of the style, consider San ren cheng hu (三人成虎).
 This idiom says “three men make tiger,” but means “an absurd claim becomes credible after it is widely repeated.”
 Similarly cryptic or ambiguous phrases are common in Taijiquan text.

-A modern literal reading of classic texts will not match the authors’ original intent.
-This caveat applies even to the interpretations of professional translators, and purported subject matter experts.
+A literal reading of classic texts will not match the authors’ original intent.
+This caveat applies not only to interpretation by casual modern readers, but also to explanations by professional translators, scholars, and purported subject matter experts.

 Other Divergences in Meaning

 Language evolves over time.
 The foundational terms of Taijiquan have accumulated various definitions over the past century.
-Their overloaded meanings may conflict, or occasionally even contradict.
+Their overloaded meanings conflict, and occasionally even contradict each other.

 Context is essential.